Amirrezahmi/IG-Curiosity-Analyzer/README.md

 ## Important Note

-To accurately measure curiosity, it is recommended that you post a series of 11 identical stories.
+To accurately measure curiosity, it is recommended that you post a series of 11 identical stories (this is optional for example i posted a series of 11 identical black stories).
 This repetition ensures consistent calculation of curiosity based on the viewership across all stories.

 ## Contributing